Seven Useful Questions in Density Functional Theory

-We denote $\Psi\l[n]$ as the minimizing wavefunction for a given $\lambda$.
-For $\lambda = 1$, we have our real, physical system and ground-state density $n(\br)$.
-For $\lambda = 0$, we have the KS system, because we have turned the electron-electron interaction off, but kept the same ground-state density $n(\br)$.
-In all cases $\lambda \geq 0$, the ground-state density remains fixed to that of the physical system $n(\br)$.
-By convention, if $\lambda$ is absent from the notation, then $\lambda = 1$ is assumed.

-The adiabatic connection has been an incredibly useful concept for rationalizing and improving density functional approximations~\cite{PEB96}.
-While general features have been observed across distinct systems, there is a lack of mathematical proofs associated with these observations.
-In the following we will discuss one prominent feature, the convexity of adiabatic connection curves.
-While the convexity aspect is interesting on its own, perhaps more prominently is its implication on the relationship between the potential $U\c$ and kinetic $T\c$ contributions (see Eqs.~(\ref{eq:def Tc}- \ref{eq:Ec Uc Tc}) ) to $E\c$ in any many-electron system.
+\sec{Must adiabatic connection curves be convex?} We first begin with the adiabatic connection formalism, which has been an incredibly useful concept for rationalizing and improving density functional approximations~\cite{PEB96}.
+Here we discuss one prominent feature, the convexity of adiabatic connection curves.
+While the convexity aspect is interesting on its own, perhaps more prominently is its implication on the relationship between the potential $U\c$ and kinetic $T\c$ contributions (see Eqs.~(\ref{eq:def Tc}-\ref{eq:Ec Uc Tc}) ) to $E\c$ in any many-electron system.
 Namely, the kinetic contribution has never been found to exceed half the magnitude of the potential contribution to the correlation energy, Eq.~(\ref{eq: tc and uc inequality}).
+This observation would be proved if the adiabatic connection curve was convex.

 We start with the adiabatic connection formula which reads